Nerdman3000/AGOT-Crowns-of-Westeros_Public-Release/README.md

 - Crown of the Wolfswood
 - Crown of Duskendale
+- Crown of the Greystones
+- Crown of Cape Kraken
+- Crown of Skagos
+- Crown of Lakeleaf
+- Crown of the Red Fork
+- Crown of Atranta
+- Crown of Maidenpool
+- Crown of Gulltown
+- Crown of the Fingers
+- Crown of Ironman's Bay
+- Crown of Great Wyk
+- Crown of Gold Road
+- Crown of Crakehall
+- Crown of Tumbleton
+- Crown of The Orchards
+- Crown of Bitterbridge
+- Crown of The Northmarch
+- Crown of The Kingswood
+- Crown of Stone and Sky
+- Crown of The Red Mountains
+- Crown of The Brimstone
+- Crown of The Tor
+- Crown of Godsgrace

 ## Crowns that can be found during the startdates:

 - Queen Rhaenys Crown (Found at Hellholt)
 - Queen Rhaena Crown (Found at Harrenhal)
-- Queen Alysanne Crown (Owned by House Lothson)
-- Queen Alyssa Velaryon, Queen Alicent Hightower, Queen Daena Targaryen Crown, and Queen Betha Blackwood Crowns (Owned by Queen Rhaella)
+- Queen Alyssa Velaryon, Queen Alicent Hightower, Queen Daena Targaryen Crown, Queen Mariah Martell, and Queen Betha Blackwood Crowns (Owned by Queen Rhaella)
 - Hugor of the Hill Crown (Owned by High Septon)
 - Daemon II Blackfyre Crown (Found at Milkstone)
 - Grey King Crown (Found at Lonely Light)